 At issue in the case was the fire’s cause, and the role that ongoing renovations to the house played in the fire’s spread.
 The city blamed the fire on carelessly discarded fireplace ashes, something Badger and Borcina vehemently deny.
 The city ordered the house torn down the day after the fire without notice to any of the parties, preventing any further investigation into the matter.
 The demolition in turn led to allegations of spoliation against the city.

-Two other suits arising out of the fire have already been settled.
+Two other suits arising out of the fire are reported to be close to settlement.
 One was a state court wrongful death suit filed on behalf of the Johnsons, and the other was a federal court suit brought by Madonna Badger over the demolition and disposal of her home without notice.